mstovy/socnetProject/README.md

 could implement something like [this](https://towardsdatascience.com/easy-steps-to-plot-geographic-data-on-a-map-python-11217859a2db) but using networkx instead of matlab

-looks as if we may have to use matlab to use a base map to plot onto [here](https://sensitivecities.com/so-youd-like-to-make-a-map-using-python-EN.html#.X6R5wy2ZNAY) are [some](https://stackoverflow.com/questions/19915266/drawing-a-graph-with-networkx-on-a-basemap) examples of how we can plot our data using coordinates and matlab.
+looks as if we may have to use matlab to use a base map to plot onto.
+[here](https://sensitivecities.com/so-youd-like-to-make-a-map-using-python-EN.html#.X6R5wy2ZNAY) are [some](https://stackoverflow.com/questions/19915266/drawing-a-graph-with-networkx-on-a-basemap) examples of how we can plot our data using coordinates and matlab.
 May just need to use networkx as a form of reading in the data and finding communities.